 - Building Equity: When you buy a home, you are investing in that property and/or home.
 This is by far the biggest pro to buying a home.
-The money you spend on your mortgage monthly is not an expense, but instead is building equity over time (by paying down debt).
+The money you spend on your monthly mortgage payment is not an expense, but instead is building equity over time (by paying down debt).

 - Ownership: Besides the obvious fact that you own a home, you also own the ability to customize your home how you see fit.
 On top of that, you own your future – which includes deciding when and if you move.
 There is no risk of a landlord “kicking you out.”

 - Housing Market Returns: Historically, the housing market has provided lower returns than the general stock market.
-The calculator addresses this tough question and tradeoff in more detail – is it better to pay less money up front to rent, and invest the savings in the stock market?
-Or pay a larger up front cost and have your monthly payments go to paying down debt?
+The calculator addresses this tough question and tradeoff in more detail – is it better to pay less money upfront to rent, and invest the savings in the stock market?
+Or pay a larger upfront cost and have your monthly payments go to paying down debt?